Banyan Tree Tamouda Bay | Morocco | Ultimate Travel Company

 Arriving into Fez, I expected to find a city with as much hustle and bustle as Marrakech.
 I could not have been more wrong.
 The city was still busy of course, but beautifully preserved Madrasas and Moorish buildings, as well as traditional trades such as those practised in the Chouwara Tannery, really made me feel as though I had stepped back in time.
 Thankfully free of motorised vehicles, the streets and alleyways of the medina are filled with market sellers and working mules (that seem to come from behind you out of nowhere), and there is a tangible sense of centuries old history and culture to the place – hardly surprising given that Fez is home to the oldest university in the world.
 I stayed here at Riad Maison Bleue – views from its beautiful roof terrace across the ancient ramparts of Fez el Bali to the surrounding hills were stunning – but I also really liked the look of Riad Le Calife, a cosy, boutique-style retreat at the heart of the medina with colourful interiors and 19th century mosaic tile floors.

 I then embarked on an epic road trip south through the Atlas mountains to the Sahara, a journey that my brilliant driver Fatah ensured was broken with pit stops to look for wild monkeys in the roadside cedar forests and to sample the delicious cherries of the Azru Valley.
 We eventually reached Erfoud, gateway to the Moroccan Sahara, where I spent a comfortable night at Kasbah Chergui before heading to a desert camp in the heart of the Erg Chebbi dunes.
-I had never seen a sand desert before, so riding through these endless golden dunes on ‘Jimi Hendrix’ (because camels rock and roll?!) as the sun set behind them, and then listening to complete silence as the sun rose early the next morning, was an unforgettable experience.
+I had never seen a sand desert before, but listening to complete silence as the sun rose early the next morning, was an unforgettable experience.

 The drive west from Erfoud to Skoura takes you across mile upon mile of stony wilderness concealing lush green oases that seem to appear on the horizon as if from nowhere.
 I also stopped at the impressive Ziz Gorges where the canyons drop sheer to the rivers below, before reaching Dar Ahlam in the early afternoon.
 This ultra chic and very exclusive desert retreat is set in rambling gardens and has no keys, no reception and no dining room – everything is tailored to guests’ specific requests.
 Rates here are equally exclusive, but there is another more affordable hotel nearby, Les Jardins de Skoura, with high ceilinged rooms and English-style country garden (along with a no-nonsense French owner) that will make you feel completely at home.